 There is such a patient and reassuring loveliness in those clear simple sentences.
 We cannot lose our souls.
 Two thousand years we’ve been fighting to save them, enmeshed in a fierce battle with eternal stakes, lashed on by Cotton Mather’s stern prose and Jonathan Edwards’ “sinners in the hands of an angry God” and it was all for naught.
 There was always another way.

-And A Course in Miracles comes along and says all that was a mistake, an illusion, altogether without effect.
+A Course in Miracles comes along and says our spiritual warfare was an error.
+More, it was an illusion, altogether without effect.
 A wisp of cloud trailing off to nowhere.
-That which is God does not set conditions.
-There are no consequences.
+That which is does not set conditions.
+Therefore there are no consequences.

 Can you imagine it?
 No consequences?
-If we believed it, we would instantly be at peace, right and wrong not even dim memory.
+If we believed it, we would instantly be at peace, our concepts of right and wrong not even a dim memory.

-And so mallow-colored contrails float through the deepening sky.
-Pine trees darken and mourning doves leave their shadowy limbs for a last meal.
+Mallow-colored contrails float through the deepening sky.
+Pine trees darken and mourning doves leave the shadowed limbs for day’s last meal.
 I think of Jesus faint with hunger in the desert, refusing the devil’s challenge to turn stones into loaves of bread, a way of saying he would not deviate, would only accept that which God offered.

 When we say that’s what we want too, do we know what we are saying?
 Are we ready?

-We are in the nature of love itself but in a state of forgetfulness, a self-induced trance, a willful misremembering of identity.
-We lose reality in a moment of fear and compound the error a thousand ways a thousand times.
+We are in the nature of love itself but in a state of forgetfulness, a self-induced trance, a misremembering of identity.
+We lose love in a moment of fear and then compound the error a thousand ways a thousand times.
 And all that is called for is a simple return to stillness – not even the return, really, but the willingness to return.
-How little would suffice to restore our minds to wholeness!
+How little would suffice to restore our minds to their natural grace.

 And yet . . .
 Sometimes I forget even that much, gratefully charmed into dreary exile.
-A handful of violets in the shadow of the rhubarb by the roadside, livid rainbows sparkling on the garden quartz, the chipmunk lecturing me from the fallen gutter where he stows his seed and hides from the neighborhood cats . . .
+A handful of violets in the shadow of wild rhubarb, vivid rainbows sparkling on garden quartz, chipmunks lecturing from the fallen gutter where they stow seed and hide from neighborhood cats . . .